ashawkey/torch-ngp/readme.md

 # Progress

-As the official pytorch extension [tinycudann](https://github.com/NVlabs/tiny-cuda-nn) has been released, the following implementations can be used as alternatives.
+As the official pytorch extension [tinycudann](https://github.com/NVlabs/tiny-cuda-nn) has been released, the following implementations can be used as modular alternatives.
 The performance and speed of these modules are guaranteed to be on-par, and we support using tinycudann as the backbone by the `--tcnn` flag.
 Later development will be focused on reproducing the NeRF inference speed.